James Pasternak: Background

 Pasternak is a graduate of York University.
 He also has degrees from the University of Western Ontario and the London School of Economics and Political Science.
+He is a devout Jew.

 Political career

 Pasternak was elected to Toronto City Council in the 2010 city council election to succeed Mike Feldman in Ward 10.
 He was previously a Toronto District School Board trustee.

 In 2012, Pasternak introduced a motion that asked City Manager Joe Pennachetti to update Toronto's anti-discrimination policy and to determine whether including Queers Against Israeli Apartheid in Pride events violated the policy.
 Pasternak believes "QuAIA is not there to support the Palestinian people; it’s there to bully and demonize Israel, its supporters and the Jewish community."
 The following year, in 2013, Pasternak continued to lead the effort to defund Toronto Pride over the use of the term Israel apartheid by its participating members.

 In July 2025, he called on the Canadian government to ban Irish hip hop band Kneecap from entering Canada.
+In November 2025, Pasternak attended a briefing in Israel by Deputy Foreign Minister Sharren Haskel while on a trip sponsored by the Israeli government.